 Patient factors: Lack of awareness about cancer symptoms, fear or stigma associated with cancer, reluctance to seek medical attention.

-Root Cause Analysis
+4.2 Root Cause Analysis:

 Identify the problem: Delay in diagnosing cancer in a patient.

 Collect data: Gather information on the time taken from symptom onset to diagnosis, reasons for delays, and patient outcomes. = Has this been done?
 Do you have evidence?